VinceZK/json-on-relations/README.md

 }
 ```
 ### Change a person instance
+The reserved field "action" is introduced for each relation.
+Its value could be "update", "add", and "delete".

-The example do the following changes:
+The example will do the following changes:
 1) Update the HEIGHT and HOBBY of "person" relation;
 2) Update the USER_NAME of "r_user" relation;
 3) Add a new email address;